Get all your news in one place.

 We’ve dug into Federal Election Commission (FEC) records going back to 2020 to quantify those enormous political contributions.
 As in many industries, Big Tech’s leaders tend to spread their donations across the political spectrum, so we have looked at each person’s giving as a whole to determine their political lean.

-The charts below visualize the political donations of Silicon Valley’s most prominent figures to political parties, candidates, and PACs this election cycle, color-coded based on whether their overall giving leans Republican (red) or Democrat (blue).
+The charts below visualize the political donations of Silicon Valley’s most prominent figures to political parties, candidates, and PACs this election cycle, color-coded according to whether their overall giving leans Republican (red) or Democratic (blue).
 The circle sizes correspond to the amounts donated.
 They are based on FEC data as of Sept.
-20, 2024, and they only include individual donations, not those given via a company or other entity.
+20, 2024, and they only include individual donations.
+(Individual donations do not include political donations made via companies, nonprofits, or so-called dark money groups, which can be substantial, as recent reporting from the Wall Street Journal on the political donations of Elon Musk shows.)

-The Paypal Mafia, a term coined in a 2007 Fortune cover story, refers to a group of fintech innovators who launched the payments startup PayPal in 1998.
+The PayPal mafia, a term coined in a 2007 Fortune cover story, refers to a group of fintech innovators who launched the payments startup PayPal in 1998.
 These men (and they were all men) went on to become some of the most influential figures in Silicon Valley.
-Other tech "mafias" have followed in their footsteps, but the Paypal Mafia—who are the subject of an upcoming movie—includes the richest person in the world, Elon Musk of Tesla, SpaceX, and X fame; the venture capitalist Peter Thiel; Reid Hoffman, who founded LinkedIn and was a founding investor in OpenAI; Keith Rabois of Khosla Ventures; and David Sacks, an entrepreneur and investor, and co-host of the popular “All-In” podcast.
+Other tech “mafias” have followed in their footsteps, but the PayPal mafia—which is the subject of an upcoming movie—includes the richest person in the world, Elon Musk of Tesla, SpaceX, and X fame; the venture capitalist Peter Thiel; Reid Hoffman, who cofounded LinkedIn and was a founding investor in OpenAI; Keith Rabois of Khosla Ventures; and David Sacks, an entrepreneur and investor, and cohost of the popular All-In podcast.

 The Crypto Bros

-Investors and advocates of cryptocurrency are also diving into the political arena.
-Several prominent figures in the movement lean conservative, pushing back against Biden administration bitcoin regulations and expressing concerns about whether more aggressive regulation is ahead.
+Investors in and advocates of cryptocurrency are also diving into the political arena.
+Several prominent figures in the movement lean conservative, pushing back against Biden administration Bitcoin regulations and expressing concerns over whether more aggressive regulation lies ahead.

 Women of Silicon Valley